atomisthq/docs/docs/reference-docs/cli.md

  * `show`: Show the current state of the shell, including registered generators and editors.
  * `superfork`: Specify a GitHub repo containing a project that you wish to use as the basis for a template.
 (A seed project such as the `angular/quickstart` demo is ideal for this).
 Instead of a simple clone, the result will be a new directory under the current `template_root` containing a template that can create similar projects.
 You can then evolve the template to parameterize more parts of it: In the case of a JavaScript project, you would probably begin by turning `package.json` into a template by appending `_.mustache` to the filename and populating it using parameters you declare in `meta/info.yml`.
 See documentation on [template structure](/reference-docs/project-templates/project-template-contents-overview.md) for more information.
  * `template-synch`: Attempt to update the template with changes that have been made to the given project, which must have been created by the template.
 This allows for a workflow where a project is created from a template and then edited using standard tooling (such as an IDE) in order to identify updates for the upstream template.

+## Getting out of trouble: *Cancelling a Command*

+If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.

 ## Suggested Workflow with the Atomist Shell CLI